publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396a.md

 >     “(1)

->      The amendments made by this section \[amending this section and sections 1395v, 1396b, and 1396d of this title\] apply (except as provided in subsections (e) and (f) \[set out as notes under section 1395v and 1396b of this title\] and under paragraph (2)) to payments under title XIX of the Social Security Act \[this subchapter\] for calendar quarters beginning on or after January 1, 1989, without regard to whether or not final regulations to carry out such amendments have been promulgated by such date, with respect to medical assistance for—
+>      The amendments made by this section \[amending this section and sections 1395v, 1396b, and 1396d of this title\] apply (except as provided in subsections (e) and (f) \[set out as notes under section 1395v and 1396b of this title\] and under paragraph (2)) to payments under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] for calendar quarters beginning on or after January 1, 1989, without regard to whether or not final regulations to carry out such amendments have been promulgated by such date, with respect to medical assistance for—

->         “(A) monthly premiums under title XVIII of such Act \[subchapter XVIII of this chapter\] for months beginning with January 1989, and
+>         “(A) monthly premiums under title XVIII of such Act \[[42 U.S.C.
+1395][/us/usc/t42/s1395] et seq.\] for months beginning with January 1989, and

 >         “(B) items and services furnished on and after January 1, 1989.

->     “(2) In the case of a State plan for medical assistance under title XIX of the Social Security Act \[this subchapter\] which the Secretary of Health and Human Services determines requires State legislation (other than legislation appropriating funds) in order for the plan to meet the additional requirements imposed by the amendments made by this section, the State plan shall not be regarded as failing to comply with the requirements of such title solely on the basis of its failure to meet these additional requirements before the first day of the first calendar quarter beginning after the close of the first session of the State legislature that begins after the date of the enactment of this Act \[July 1, 1988\].
+>     “(2) In the case of a State plan for medical assistance under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] which the Secretary of Health and Human Services determines requires State legislation (other than legislation appropriating funds) in order for the plan to meet the additional requirements imposed by the amendments made by this section, the State plan shall not be regarded as failing to comply with the requirements of such title solely on the basis of its failure to meet these additional requirements before the first day of the first calendar quarter beginning after the close of the first session of the State legislature that begins after the date of the enactment of this Act \[July 1, 1988\].
 For purposes of the previous sentence, in the case of a State that has a 2-year legislative session, each year of such session shall be deemed to be a separate regular session of the State legislature.”

 [Pub.
 L. 100–360, title III, § 302(f)][/us/pl/100/360/s302/f], July 1, 1988, [102 Stat.
 753][/us/stat/102/753], provided that:

 >     “(1) __In general.—__

->     The amendments made by this section \[amending this section and sections 1396b and 1396r–4 of this title\] apply (except as provided in this subsection) to payments under title XIX of the Social Security Act \[this subchapter\] for calendar quarters beginning on or after July 1, 1989, with respect to eligibility for medical assistance on or after such date, without regard to whether or not final regulations to carry out such amendments have been promulgated by such date.
+>     The amendments made by this section \[amending this section and sections 1396b and 1396r–4 of this title\] apply (except as provided in this subsection) to payments under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] for calendar quarters beginning on or after July 1, 1989, with respect to eligibility for medical assistance on or after such date, without regard to whether or not final regulations to carry out such amendments have been promulgated by such date.

 >     “(2) __Payment adjustment.—__